Katarapko – a great spot to explore by canoe and kayak

 Tracks on the grey clay of the floodplains can become inaccessible after heavy rain.

 Snakes – if you see one, chances are it is poisonous!
 It will be more scared of you than you are of it, so leave it alone and it will slide away.
-Know your snake bite first aid and come prepared with compression bandaging.
+(Good idea to keep your tent zipped up) Know your snake bite first aid and come prepared with compression bandaging.

 Although the area is quite isolated, phone coverage exists along most of the length of the creek – if you find yourself in a patchy area, exiting the canoe and climbing to the nearest hill is generally sufficient to regain phone network coverage.